Effective cleaning removes bacteria on hands, equipment and surfaces, helping to stop harmful bacteria from spreading onto food.

 Keep worktops clean

-It is important to keep worktops and chopping boards clean because they touch the food you are going to eat.
-If they are not cleaned properly bacteria could spread to food and make you ill.
+It’s really important to keep worktops and chopping boards clean because they touch the food you are going to eat and can easily transfer bacteria.

 - Always wash worktops before you start preparing food